TSSG/asciidoc2html-pdf/README.md

 You may need to build the pdf/html output several times while adjusting the _scaledwidth_ or _scaledheight_ values to suit your document, or alternatively edit the size of the input image instead.

-## doc-ant
+## doc-ant/
-Contains the file structure and build system wrapper for the asciidoc2html-pdf toolchain.
+This directory contains the file structure and build system wrapper for the asciidoc2html-pdf toolchain.
 This system is an Ant build file, and requires that Apache Ant be installed on the system PATH.

 This ant build system is designed to make the Asciidoc2html-pdf toolchain easier to manage, it allows an easy to use